Groupie Doll: 2012: four-year-old season

 Groupie Doll's four-year-old season began with three consecutive defeats at Gulfstream.
-She finished second to the Grade I winning colt Boys At Tosconanova in a one-mile allowance race in January, third to Awesome Maria and Royal Delta in the Grade III Sabin Stakes in February and third behind Musical Romance in the Grade II Inside Information Stakes in March.
-In the last of these races she was partnered by Rajiv Maragh, who rode her in all her subsequent races.
+She finished second to the Grade-I-winning colt Boys At Tosconanova in a one-mile allowance race in January, third to Awesome Maria and Royal Delta in the Grade III Sabin Stakes in February, and third behind Musical Romance in the Grade II Inside Information Stakes in March.
+In the last of these races, she was partnered by Rajiv Maragh, who rode her in all her subsequent races.

 Groupie Doll won her next five races.
-Racing on the Polytrack surface at Keeneland on April 12 she recorded her first Grade I victory when she defeated seven opponents in the Grade I Vinery Madison Stakes in which she wore blinkers for the first time.
-Starting at odds of 3.9/1 she took the lead a furlong out and won by three lengths from She's Cheeky.
+Racing on the Polytrack surface at Keeneland on April 12, she recorded her first Grade I victory when she defeated seven opponents in the Grade I Vinery Madison Stakes in which she wore blinkers for the first time.
+Starting at odds of 3.9/1, she took the lead a furlong out and won by three lengths from She's Cheeky.
 Maragh said that the filly "finished with a lot of power.
 She was long gone by the eighth pole".
-In May she won another Grade I when she took the Humana Distaff Stakes on the dirt at Churchill Downs.
-On this occasion she took the lead at half way in the seven furlong event and drew away in the straight to win impressively by seven and a quarter lengths from Musical Romance.
+In May, she won another Grade I when she took the Humana Distaff Stakes on the dirt at Churchill Downs.
+On this occasion, she took the lead halfway through the seven-furlong event and drew away in the straight to win by seven and a quarter lengths from Musical Romance.
 The winning time of 1:20.44 was a new track record.